Optimizing Heat Alert Issuance with Reinforcement Learning: Problem Setup

-These definitions can be adapted for the case when the decision process has a finite horizon $H$, which is known as the finite-horizon or ``episodic" MDP setting.
-A (non-stationary) policy is defined as a collection of decision rules $\pi=\{\pi_t: S \to \Delta(A)\}_{t=0}^{H-1}$.
-The value function is defined for each time step as $V_t^\pi(s) = \E_{\pi} \big[\sum_{h=t}^{H-1} \gamma^{h-t} R(s_h, a_h) | s_t = s \big]$.
-The policy optimization goal is to find $\pi^*$ maximizing $J(\pi) := \E_{s_0 \sim d_0} [V_0^\pi(s_0)]$.
-It is typical to consider $\gamma$ equal or close to one.
-A finite-horizon MDP can be cast as an infinite-horizon MDP by considering the end of the episode to be an absorbing state generating zero rewards and including $t$ as part of the state vector $s_t$ to ensure the Markov property \citep{sutton_barto}.

-RL algorithms search for the optimal policy of an MDP by interacting with an environment that generates rewards and transitions, where the RL does not possess knowledge of the reward and transition functions \citep{sutton_barto}.
+RL algorithms search for the optimal policy of an MDP by interacting with an environment that generates rewards and transitions, where the RL algorithm does not need knowledge of the transition function \cite{sutton_barto}.